Concept by ANA AHA, Artist and Co-founder of Talent S p a c e

 and refinement.
 ‘Talent’ in this context forms a common denominator beyond nationality or social status, referring to complex configuration of interest, skill and the mean to develop them.

-*Author’s comment: In further development of activities of Talent S p a c e, the notion of talent should
+*Author’s comment: In further development of activities of Talent S p a c e, the notion of talent should be discussed.

 Image: Two Whales